transnational strategy

 Multidomestic strategy

-To thrive in diverse markets where products and services must be tailored to fit local needs effectively, companies should adapt their offerings to local markets.
+To thrive in diverse markets where products and services must be tailored to fit local needs effectively, companies should adapt their offerings to local markets through a multidomestic strategy.
 This can be accomplished through the use of regional teams that make independent decisions catering to local preferences.

 Transnational strategy